klogging/klogging.io/docs/configuration/dsl.md

 ## Short-circuit matching with `stopOnMatch`

-You can reduce log volumes by short-circuit matching of loggers.
+You can reduce log volumes and create detailed logging configurations with short-circuit matching of loggers.
+The logger-matching functions take an optional `stopOnMatch` parameter that specifies whether to continue matching or to stop.

 For example:

 ```kotlin
 loggingConfiguration {